 An Emerald Landscape

 Perched above a busy Clerkenwell streetscape, this private roof terrace features a myriad of wildlife friendly plants, and sustains a diverse range of insects, butterflies and birds.
 We designed a verdant rooftop sanctuary to enhance urban biodiversity, while maintaining a contemporary layout within a trio of roof terraces which surround this unique penthouse apartment.
-A broad spectrum of native trees, hedge designs, culinary herbs, apt herbaceous perennials and fruit espaliers replenish essential local wildlife and our clients' organic cuisine.
+A breadth of sustainable native trees, herbs, hedges, perennials and fruit espaliers replenish local wildlife and our clients' kitchen in a modern eco-friendly roof terrace design.

 Design & Words: Amir Schlezinger